cubeapm/cubeapm.github.io/_posts/2023-04-01-python-tutorial.md

 _Python app UI_ -->

-## Instrumentation with OpenTelemetry and sending data to CubeApm[​](#instrumentation-with-opentelemetry-and-sending-data-to-CubeApm "Direct link to Instrumentation with OpenTelemetry and sending data to CubeApm")
+## Instrumentation with OpenTelemetry and sending data to CubeApm[​]

 1.  **Opentelemetry Python instrumentation installation**
     Your app folder contains a file called requirements.txt.
 This file contains all the necessary commands to set up OpenTelemetry Python instrumentation.
 All the mandatory packages required to start the instrumentation are installed with the help of this file.
 Make sure your path is updated to the root directory of your sample app and run the following command: